 Musical Arts Center, MC306

-Sarah Wroth is associate professor of music in ballet at the Indiana University Jacobs School of Music.
+Sarah Wroth is associate professor of music in ballet and chair of the Ballet Department at the Indiana University Jacobs School of Music.

 She began her ballet training at the Frederick School of Classical Ballet in Frederick, Maryland.
 After graduating from high school, she earned a Bachelor of Science in Ballet Performance with an Outside Field in Education from the Jacobs School of Music in 2003 and became a member of the corps de ballet of Boston Ballet Company under the artistic direction of Mikko Nissinen.